flancia-coop/doc.anagora.org/social-coop-oc.md

 - Review what we have and define some priorities?
 - Success: At-large member selection.
     - Need to review and operationalize for next year
+    - DECISION: Caitlin to check with Ammar & Kathe
+-

 ### WG Reports